UrbanApps/UAObfuscatedString/README.md

 ## Installation

+**Via CocoaPods**
+`pod 'UAObfuscatedString', '0.3'`

+**Manually**
-1. Add `NSString+UAObfuscatedString.[h|m]` to your project. `pod 'UAObfuscatedString', '0.2'`
+1. Add `UAObfuscatedString.[h|m]` to your project.
-2. Add `import <NSString+UAObfuscatedString.h>` where you want to use it.
+2. Add `import "UAObfuscatedString.h"` where you want to use it.

 ## Usage

-The category is *very* simple to use.
+The subclass is *very* simple to use.
 Each letter a-Z has been changed into a method name which appends the letter to the calling string.
 Numbers are prefixed with an underscore.
 There are methods for most keyboard characters such as `comma` and `asterisk`, and there are two alias methods for a space (`_`) and a period (`dot`) to help readability:

-    NSLog(@"%@", @"".T.h.i.s._.i.s._.a._.t.e.s.t.dot);
+    NSLog(@"%@", Obfuscated.T.h.i.s._.i.s._.a._.t.e.s.t.dot);
     > This is a test.

-You can find the full list of methods and supported characters in [`NSString+UAObfuscatedString.h`](https://github.com/UrbanApps/UAObfuscatedString/blob/master/NSString%2BUAObfuscatedString.h)
+You can find the full list of methods and supported characters in [`UAObfuscatedString.h`](https://github.com/UrbanApps/UAObfuscatedString/blob/master/UAObfuscatedString.h)

 Usually, you will end up using this on things like your in-app purchase identifiers, but there are many places where it makes sense to hide your strings from extractors.

-    NSString *identifier = @"".c.o.m.dot.u.r.b.a.n.a.p.p.s.dot.e.x.a.m.p.l.e;
+    NSString *identifier = Obfuscated.c.o.m.dot.u.r.b.a.n.a.p.p.s.dot.e.x.a.m.p.l.e;

 ## Performance

 A regular string constant lookup is very fast.
 A pointer is read, and the value pulled from memory.
-Using UAObfuscatedString is much more computationally expensive.
-Each letter is actually a method call to `-[NSString stringByAppendingString]`.
+Using UAObfuscatedString is more computationally expensive.
+Each letter is actually a method call to `-[NSMutableString appendString]`.
 While I haven't measure it out, I can guarantee you that if you use UAObfuscatedString to obfuscate a paragraph in your table view cells, your scrolling performance will be dismal.

 Thus, it is only recommended that you use UAObfuscatedString for shorter strings, or strings that you can cache.